evilbunny2008/AtmoWiz/README.md

 # Intro
-Sensibo client python code based on the [Sensibo Python SDK](https://github.com/Sensibo/AtmoWiz/) and [Pull Requests Authors](https://github.com/Sensibo/AtmoWiz/pulls)
+AtmoWiz is a set of scripts, both in python and php, to graph and control your aircon or heat pump by accessing and utilising data returned by the Sensibo API.

-Client script is a basic script to interogate the Sensibo API, can toggle the AC on/off, set the target temperature and so on.
+The Sensibo client python code based on the [Sensibo Python SDK](https://github.com/Sensibo/sensibo-python-sdk/) and [Pull Requests Authors](https://github.com/Sensibo/sensibo-python-sdk/pulls).
+The client script is a basic script to interogate the Sensibo API, can toggle the AC on/off, set the target temperature and so on.

-Daemon script is a python daemon script which can download all the data exposed by the API and store it in a local database. sensibo.conf can be copied to /etc and chmod 600 to protect the apikey and database password.
+The AtmoWiz Daemon script is a python script which downloads data exposed by the API and store it in a local database. sensibo.conf can be copied to /etc and chmod 600 to protect the apikey and database password.

-The PHP scripts are used to display the data as a line graphs and can turn your AC on and off.
+The AtmoWiz PHP scripts are used to display the data as a line graphs and can turn your AC on and off, either by manual intervention or by setting a time or condition based setting to automatically turn your aircon on and off or change modes.

 [Click here](https://github.com/evilbunny2008/AtmoWiz/wiki) to jump to the installation instructions on the wiki.